-- 15.10 A car repair workshop, servicing and MOT station has been established on this site since 1982 and attracts some 40 50 customers every week.
-An additional car valeting business was started more recently and appears successful.
-The business which sold petrol, and that was separate to the car servicing business, ceased operations many years ago. - 15.11 Across the road from this site lies Wivenhoe's largest retail supermarket, serving many customers each week as well as providing full and part-time employment opportunities. - 15.12 A carefully and sensitively designed scheme could provide Wivenhoe with a mixture of business and residential accommodation at what could be a new 'heart' for Wivenhoe and a place for people to live, work and shop. - 15.13 This site could also accommodate three-storey flats with businesses on the ground floor and dwellings above.
+- 15.12 The community would favour a carefully and sensitively designed scheme which could provide Wivenhoe with a mixture of business and residential accommodation at what could be a new 'heart' for Wivenhoe and a place for people to live, work and shop. - 15.13 Whilst the extant permission for residential development is recognised, this site could, in the community's view, accommodate three-storey flats with businesses on the ground floor and dwellings above.
 There are already flats above the Co-op store and in the former three-storey Park Hotel at the adjacent road junction, as well as three-storey town houses close by in De Vere Close.